rooklift/gohalite2/README.md

   - Repeat this whole loop several times.
 * After a number of loops, if a ship still isn't moving, try reducing its speed.

-# 1v1 Genetic Algorithm + Metropolis Coupling

-In 2-player games it's sometimes sensible to rush the enemy, ignoring planets and going straight at 'em.
-In this case, when the ships are close to the enemy, the bot uses a genetic algorithm to find which moves are best, i.e. we generate a random "genome" (list of moves) and then do the following:

-* Mutate the genome randomly, giving us a new list of moves.
-* Simulate the result, and score it according to some "fitness" function.
-* If the new genome is good, keep it, otherwise discard.
-* Repeat.

-When I constructed this, I wasn't sure exactly what fitness function I would end up using.
-But I wanted to avoid local optima.
-To avoid these, I run multiple chains of evolution at once, with different "heats".
-Hot chains are allowed to accept bad mutations (the hotter the chain, the looser its standards are).
-Between iterations, the chains are sorted so that the colder chains have the better genomes.
-In this way, the cold chains can be pulled out of local optima.
-I believe this whole process is called "Metropolis Coupling".

-In the end, the fitness function was mostly about moving my ships so that they are all < 13 range of exactly one enemy; so that only that one ship can get near us.
-If it happens to move at speed 7 towards us, it will be < 6 range, i.e. weapons range, and in that case it'll take damage from 2 or 3 of our ships, while it will be the sole attacker for its side.

-The whole thing is probably overkill given how I ended up using it.

 # Global Strategy - Conceptual Breakthroughs

 Some key conceptual breakthroughs that seemed to improve the bot were: